sitemind-ai/readability/README.md

 ## Testing

-Any version of PHP from 7.3 and above installed locally should be enough to develop new features and add new test cases.
-If you want to be 100% sure that your change doesn't create any issues with other versions of PHP, you can use the provided Docker containers to test currently in 7.3, 7.4, and 8.0.
+Any version of PHP from 7.4 and above installed locally should be enough to develop new features and add new test cases.
+If you want to be 100% sure that your change doesn't create any issues with other versions of PHP, you can use the provided Docker containers to test currently in 7.4, 8.0, 8.1.

 You'll need Docker and Docker Compose for this.
 To run all the tests in the three PHP versions above, just type the following command: